Bass Pro Shops Logo

 Bass Pro Shops Logo 1977

 The businessman was in no hurry to expand the retail chain.
-His efforts were focused on not just selling other people’s goods but organizing his businesses.
-By 1978 the first shipyard to build Tracker Boats opened.
+His efforts focused not just on selling other people’s goods but also on organizing his businesses.
+By 1978, the first shipyard to build Tracker Boats opened.
 In addition, Morris was preparing to open his first independent store.
 These ideas of promotion and active development were reflected in the renewal of the emblem.
 It changed to red with a light gray background.
 The reference to the headquarters location was removed from the logo since the boat manufacturer was located in another city.

-The light grey and red created a nice contrast and conveyed an idea of energy and confidence.
+The light grey and red created a nice contrast and conveyed energy and confidence.

 1984 – today